 Tuning an upright piano is the process of giving each sound the appropriate frequency for it.
-In addition, the tuner’s task is to correctly select the pitch of the sounds, so that the chords played over the span of the entire keyboard sound consistent and harmonious.
+In addition, the tuner’s task is to correctly select the pitch of the sounds.
+So that the chords played over the span of the entire keyboard sound consistent and harmonious.
 If your upright or grand piano needs a tuning service, you should know how to prepare for it.
-What should you pay attention to before making an appointment with a piano tuner and what price of the service should you prepare yourself for?
+What should you pay attention to before making an appointment with a piano tuner?
+What price of the service should you prepare yourself for?

 Proper care of your instrument includes regular tuning.
 In the long run, this is not only sensible, but also economical.
 In our article you will learn everything you need to know about upright and grand piano tuning.